Missions for EU research and innovation

 (Image source: Conquering Cancer.
 Mission possible: Interim report of the Mission Board for Cancer)

-Regenerating our oceans by 2030
+Regenerating our oceans and waters by 2030

 Pollution and unsustainable use have severely damaged and degraded aquatic ecosystems, which are fundamental to life on this planet.
 Climate change and ocean acidification add additional pressure making the challenge to have healthy oceans and waters even more complex.